-When she know, she turned to the other table, which then quickly done and leave.
+When she knows, she turned to the other table, which then quickly done and leave.
 But, this time there’s also another man seemed already waiting for the same table.
 He quickly took the table, Steffia seems confused, which is kinda upsetting for me to see.
 So I talk in a little bit ‘high’ tone to the lady at the cashier.
-Which then she talk to the guy, ended up with he gave up the table for her.
+Which then she talks to the guy, ended up with he gave up the table for her.

 Too much hassle for just a dinner.
 I don’t know why we so stubbornly want to eat there at that time.
 We even had to share a table with another couple, just because it’s so messed up.

 You’re gonna need some luck to eat here.
 And a lot of patience.
 You can ask God for both.
 Okay, for that hassle, how’s the food?
 Honestly, it’s good, but not that really ‘die-for’.
 We had the baby octopus, Wat Tan Hor Fun, Hokkien Fried “Yu Kong Hor”.

 Location: 61, Jalan Yau Tet Shin, Taman Jubilee, 30300 Ipoh

 Spent: RM 30 (and almost 2 freakin’ hours)